kirlf/ModulationPy/README.md

 # ModulationPy

-Digital linear modems: M-PSK and M-QAM.
+Digital baseband linear modems: M-PSK and M-QAM.

 ## Motivation

-The main idea is to develop a Python module that allows replacing related to **digital linear modulations** MatLab/Octave functions and objects.
+The main idea is to develop a Python module that allows replacing related to **baseband digital linear modulations** MatLab/Octave functions and objects.
 This project is inspired by [CommPy](https://github.com/veeresht/CommPy) open-source project.

 ## Theory basics